Steelcap/NSL-CompMod/README.md

 ###### Aliens
 * Starting P-Res for Aliens increased to 15 from 12
 * Removed Focus
-* Silence moved to Shade Hive from Shift Hive
 * Silence does not affect primary attacks (Skulk bite, spit, Lerk bite, swipe, gore)
 * Disabled Regeneration within 2 seconds of taking damage
 * Remove alien abilities if required biomass is lost from hive death